RedisLabs/redis-enterprise-k8s-docs/vault/README.md

       VAULT_SERVICE_PORT_HTTPS: "8200"
       VAULT_SECRET_ROOT: "secret"
       VAULT_SECRET_PREFIX: "redisenterprise-<K8S_NAMESPACE>"
+      VAULT_ROLE: "redis-enterprise-operator-<K8S_NAMESPACE>"
-      VAULT_AUTH_PATH: <VAULT_AUTH_PATH>
+      VAULT_AUTH_PATH: <AUTH_PATH>
       VAULT_NAMESPACE: <VAULT_NAMESPACE>
-      VAULT_ROLE: "redis-enterprise-operator-<K8S_NAMESPACE>"
    ```
    * `VAULT_SERVER_FQDN`: Hashicorp Vault server Fully Qualified Domain Name (FQDN).
 If the Vault server is running with k8s,<br>
   it would typically be `<YOUR_VAULT_SERVICE_NAME>.<YOUR_VAULT_SERVICE_NAMESPACE>)`:
    * `VAULT_SECRET_ROOT`: the path the kv-2 secret engine being used is enabled on.
    * `VAULT_SECRET_PREFIX`: should be unique to the Redis Enterprise Cluster.
 Here we use `redisenterprise-<K8s_NAMESPACE>`.<br>
      This value has to be consistent with Hashicorp Vault roles and policies.
-   * `VAULT_SERVER_FQDN`: the Fully Qualified Domain Name of the Hashicorp Vault server.
+   * `VAULT_ROLE`: the Vault role you configured in the previous step, defaults to `redis-enterprise-operator`.<br>
    * `VAULT_AUTH_PATH`: the path kubernetes auth is enabled in Hashicorp Vault,  defaults to `kubernetes` - use no leading/trailing slashes.<br>
-   * `VAULT_NAMESPACE`: should be used when deploying with Hashicorp Vault enterprise.<br>
+   * `VAULT_NAMESPACE`: supported in Hashicorp Vault enterprise.<br>
-   * `VAULT_ROLE`: the Vault role you configured in the previous step, defaults to `redis-enterprise-opertaor`.<br>
+   >  The full secret path would be: <VAULT_SECRET_ROOT>/<VAULT_SECRET_PREFIX>/<secret-name>

 4. Deploy the operator by applying the Redis Labs Kubernetes Operator Bundle as explained [here](../README.md) - steps 1,2 (steps 1-4 on OpenShift).<br>
-   Once operator is running, proceed to the steps below.
-Avoid creating the Redis Enterprise Cluster custom resource.
-5. Save the admission controller secret to Vault:
+    The Operator pod would not be ready before you save the admission controller secret to Vault:
-    1. Generate a json file with key/cert pair to be used by admission:
+    1. Generate a json file with key/cert pair to be used by admission:<br>
         ```
         kubectl exec -it $(kubectl get pod -l name=redis-enterprise-operator -o jsonpath='{.items[0].metadata.name}') -- /usr/local/bin/generate-tls -infer > output.json
         ```
+       * the output.json file is needed for additional steps below (deployment of admission controller)
-    2. Apply the secret to vault - execute the following within the Hashicorp Vault CLI interface (you will need to copy the file from the previous step):
+    2. Apply the secret to vault - execute the following within the Hashicorp Vault CLI interface (you will need to copy<br> the file from the previous step for example by running `kubectl cp output.json vault-0:/tmp -n vault`):
         ```
         vault kv put <VAULT_SECRET_ROOT>/redisenterprise-<K8S_NAMESPACE>/admission-tls @output.json
         ```
-       > Note - the output.json file is needed for additional steps below (deployment of admission controller)
+    Once operator is running, proceed to the steps below.
+Avoid creating the Redis Enterprise Cluster custom resource.

-6. Create a K8s secret containing the Certificate Authority Certificate (CACert) used to create the Hashicorp Vault instance server certificate.<br>
+5. Create a K8s secret containing the Certificate Authority Certificate (CACert) used to create the Hashicorp Vault instance server certificate.<br>
    Name the secret `vault-ca-cert` and the key `vault.ca` .
 Save the CA cert to a file before running the following command:
    ```
    kubectl create secret generic vault-ca-cert \